 Explore the hidden vineyards of Montmartre

 Montmartre has become one of the most touristy areas in Paris in recent years but there are still a few hidden gems that tourists are yet to discover.
 One of them is the Montmartre Vineyards.
 Le Clos Montmartre is one of the last remaining vineyards in the metropolitan area of Paris.
 It’s a real surprise that most tourists don’t know about it despite being located two minutes away from Sacré-Cœur…

 See a movie in the oldest cinema in Paris

 Located in the Heart of Latin Town, Cinéma du Panthéon is the oldest functioning movie theater in Paris.
 The cinema has been around since 1907 and was a pioneer in projecting foreign undubbed films.
 Today, this movie theater is very popular among locals and will give you a piece of Parisian history that most tourists overlook.
 The interior is also very interesting and the salon looks like a typical French living room.
 There are movie projections every day during the afternoons and evenings.
-Are you looking to combine a movie night with some other fun things to do late at night?
-Check out this article by Insidr for some interesting activities to check out at night while in Paris.

 Discover a hidden artwork done by Salvador Dali